GraphFilter/GraphFilter/README.md

 The software can export graphs in the following file types:
 > When export is selected via the tool bar only the open graph will be exported, whereas when the export option is selected via the tree all the graphs in the file will be exported.
-- .pdf
+- Graph(.gml),
-- .gml
+- Graph6(.g6 ou .txt),
-- .tex
+- Image(.png ou .pdf),
-- .xlsx
+- Latex Tikz(.tex), or
+- Sheets with ghrap (.xlsx

-> In the case of files exported in .xlsx, the data from the information dock will be exported to the table.
+> In the case of files exported in .xlsx, the numerical and boolean data from the information dock will be exported to the table.

 ## More
 For further information on how to use the program, please go to the [Wiki](https://github.com/GraphFilter/GraphFilter/wiki) page.